Noelle (2019 film): Plot

 With help from Snowcone, Noelle tracks down Nick to a yoga retreat at the Desert Botanical Garden, and convinces him to return.
 Meeting up with her and Polly at the mall the next day, Noelle has him continue to train by being a mall Santa.
 While Nick sees the text message being sent to children from Gabriel, Jake discovers that Noelle told Alex about his Christmas wish, something that he finds awkward as his ex-wife remarried.
 Noelle reveals that she is Santa's daughter, causing him to leave.
 When Nick is accosted by the actual mall Santa, Noelle intervenes and accidentally hurts a police officer, resulting in her arrest and later hospitalization for psychological evaluation.
-Everyone present gets a heads up text from Gabriel about how they behaved this year.
+Every kid gets a heads up text from Gabriel about how they behaved this year.

 After a visit from Polly, who reveals her identity as an elf, Jake removes Noelle from the hospital and she makes her way back to the North Pole with Nick, Polly, and the reindeer before Christmas Eve.

 Back home after a meeting with the elders, Nick nominates Noelle as the next Santa.
 This stirs up controversy throughout the town, but unanimously gains agreement from the elders when they determine that there is no rule against a female Santa and they are convinced she naturally has the skills.
 After a few mishaps including a visit to a Jewish family, Noelle successfully delivers the presents across the world and drops Jake off at his ex-wife's house to spend time with Alex.

 Noelle is celebrated at the North Pole as Gabriel happily returns to tech support, Nick opens up a yoga studio, and Polly becomes an elf elder.
 Noelle admits that she is proud to continue her father's legacy for being the 24th-generation Santa and that Christmas will go on.